Level 4, 18 North Tce, Adelaide SA

 In order to keep your consultation as smooth and efficient as possible, we ask that you please bring all relevant documentation with you on the day.
 This includes your referral letter, Medicare card, private health insurance details, any third party or return to work insurance information, and any relevant scans i.e. x-ray or ultrasounds.

-During your initial consultation with one of our specialist plastic surgeons, you will have an extensive opportunity to discuss expectations and desired results.
+During your initial consultation with your Specialist Plastic Surgeon, you will have an extensive opportunity to discuss expectations and desired results.
 You will also have the opportunity to ask any questions you may have about the procedure.

 You will then meet with one of our experienced breast care nurses, where you will have clinical images taken as a before and after reference for both yourself and your surgeon (please note that all our images are confidential and are stored securely online pursuant to the current Privacy Act).
 Your breast care nurse will also take your measurements and fit you for a post-operative bra.